Maurizio-dot/Maurizio-dot1/README.md

 ```
 [Results](https://dati.cultura.gov.it/sparql?default-graph-uri=&query=PREFIX+rdf%3A+%3Chttp%3A%2F%2Fwww.w3.org%2F1999%2F02%2F22-rdf-syntax-ns%23%3E++%0D%0APREFIX+rdfs%3A+%3Chttp%3A%2F%2Fwww.w3.org%2F2000%2F01%2Frdf-schema%23%3E++%0D%0APREFIX+arco%3A+%3Chttps%3A%2F%2Fw3id.org%2Farco%2Fontology%2Farco%2F%3E++%0D%0APREFIX+a-cd%3A+%3Chttps%3A%2F%2Fw3id.org%2Farco%2Fontology%2Fcontext-description%2F%3E%0D%0A+SELECT+DISTINCT+++%0D%0A%3FhasSubject+%3Flabel+++%0D%0AWHERE+%7B+++%0D%0A%3FhasSubject+rdfs%3Alabel+%3Flabel+++%0D%0AFILTER%28%3Flabel+%3D+%22Apostoli%22%29++%0D%0A%7D%0D%0A%0D%0A&format=text%2Fhtml&timeout=0&signal_void=on).

-At this point, we created two new triples by linking our [subject](https://dati.beniculturali.it/lodview-arco/resource/HistoricOrArtisticProperty/0900281487-0.html) to its respective subjects using the *hasSubject* predicate:
+At this point, we created two new triples by linking our [subject](https://dati.beniculturali.it/lodview-arco/resource/HistoricOrArtisticProperty/0900281487-0.html) to its respective objects using the *hasSubject* predicate:

 #### Triple 1
 ***A-cd:hasSubject***